temecom/temecom.github.io/_posts/2019-01-31-decision-making.md

 ## Try and See Strategy
 Sometimes you don't have enough knowlege or relevent examples to act as the basis for making a decision.
 In these cases a try and see strategy can quickly expose the strengths and weaknesses of a single or competing technologies or architectural approaches.
-This is often refered to as a 'Research Spike' in the Scrum Process.
+This is often refered to as a 'Research Spike' in the Scrum world.
 The important thing to manage in this strategy is the time alloted for the the 'try' period so that it does not become a lengthy 'College Project'.
-The steps to implementing this strategy are:
+The steps in implementing this strategy are:

  - Create the Research Spike in your tracking system with:
    - Context